DamonThomasBlom/Task-manager-application/README.md

 The application comes with two text files, tasks.txt and users.txt these are used to store all the users and tasks added to the application.
 There is already an admin user created and two tasks on the application by default. </br>
 </br>
-When you first run the application it asks for your username and password and will deny any invalid input if you have registered any other users they will alsobe a valid imput.
+When you first run the application it asks for your username and password and will deny any invalid input if you have registered any other users they will also be a valid input.
 Once you have logged in it will display a main menu to you and will be able to select any option but some features are limited to admin priveleges </br>
 ## Menu option
 1. Register a user (Admin only)